-Ensure you understand what the person / people with a hearing impairment need.
-Think about hearing aid induction loops, real time subtitling, having a signer present
+Ensure you understand what the person or people with a hearing impairment need and ensure these are made available where possible.
+Think about hearing aid induction loops, real time subtitling and/or having a signer present

 If you are providing food, even biscuits and snacks make sure you ask all participants of any requirements they have before the activity.
 Think about allergies, religious restrictions and medical considerations e.g. Diabetes

 Always ask participants if they have any mobility requirements.
 Think about the venue you are using, can a wheelchair access the space you are using and the toilets?
 Is the space you are using on the 1st floor or higher?
 Find out if there's a working lift to enable anyone who can't use the stairs access.